josephinewilliams8/Monitor-Reader/README.md

 Once we have our min/max values saved, we can test out our OCR program on our test folder.
 Open up the file '_calibration_ocr.py_' and in **lines 52-53** input the values for HSV min/max noted earlier.
 Run the file.

 The print statements that show up should express the time, date, SM3/H and SM3 readings of each image, as well as the image that the reading connects to.
 The data should automatically be sent to the '_Tester.csv_' file.
+Cross-reference the print statements and the images in the Calibration Images folder.

 _If all of the readings are correct:_ Woohoo!
 Go into '_livestream_ocr.py_' and insert HSV values into **lines 139-140**, then run the file.
 The system should be up and running properly.